 Before going to SeaWorld I thought it would just be animal shows but it really is a theme park in it’s own right.
 It has amazing rides – including some of the state’s biggest rollercoasters – great shows and lots of animal talks and feeding times.
 SeaWorld is a really full day out.

 Discovery Cove is a great day to either do experiences that you wouldn’t do otherwise – swimming with dolphins or sharks and the SeaVoyager Trek.
 But, you can go and just access the day resort too.
 With beautiful beaches, tropical surroundings and so many different areas to explore both adults children will love it.
+Even toddlers would have a great time!
 There’s a river to swim along, otters and sharks to see through glass screens under water and a whole reef to snorkel around as well as food and drink on tap.
+It’s a real Orlando kids highlight!

 An Airboat Ride is something so different but so popular in Florida – and something the whole family will love.
-It lets you see such a different side of Florida, so much beautiful landscape and so much wildlife in it’s natural habitat too from birds and cattle to alligators and snakes.
+It lets you see such a different side of Florida, so much beautiful landscape and so much wildlife in its natural habitat too from birds and cattle to alligators and snakes.
+Boggy Creek Airboat Adventures is somewhere I always hear recommended.

 The Kennedy Space Center is a must see on any Florida holiday.
 There are itineraries you can follow if you have children under ten or over ten in your group and you get to see so many space rockets and shuttles up close – including Saturn V and Atlantis.